NECounter/DeepGraphClustering/README.md

 # DeepGraphClustering
 An implementation of a novel graph clustering method.
--Readme will be updated after refactoring.
+- Readme will be updated after refactoring.